United Kingdom-Paisley: Architectural design services

 Section II: Object

-The Exhibition Design Team will deliver services which may include:
+The (architect-led) Multi Disciplinary Design Team (MDDT) will deliver the following services from:

 Section III: Legal, economic, financial and technical information

-The Contract will include performance conditions relating to fair working practices and community benefits.
+The contract will include performance conditions relating to fair work practices and community benefits.

 Section IV: Procedure